kokonect-link/cherrypick/src/docs/en-US/mute.md

 # Mute

-If you mute a user, the following contents related to that user will not be displayed by Misskey anymore:
+If you mute a user, the following contents related to that user will not be displayed by CherryPick anymore:

 * Posts of that user on the timeline or in the search results (including Renotes or replies to related to these posts)
 * Notifications from that user